pegasystems/pega-helm-charts/charts/pega/README.md

 ```
 ### Custom Annotations for Pods

 You may optionally provide custom annotations for Pods as metadata to be consumed by other tools and libraries.
-Pod annotations may be specified by using the podAnnotations element for a given tier.
+Pod annotations may be specified by using the `podAnnotations` element for a given `tier`.

 Example: